Naza26/Sokoban-Game/README.md

 # Sokoban

 Sokoban is a puzzle video game in which the player pushes crates or boxes around in a warehouse, trying to get them to storage locations.
+This game was developed on Python & Gamelib Library.

 ## Installation